eawag-surface-waters-research/sencast/readme.md

 conda activate sencast-37
 python3 tests/test_installation.py
 ```
 This will output a log of which processors are functioning.
-After the above steps it is normal that only ...
+After the above steps it is normal that only Idepix and MPH
 processors function.
 For installation of the additional processors refer to the full documentation below:

 ## Documentation